vulkano-rs/vulkano-www/content/guide-descriptor-sets.md

 ## Creating a descriptor set

-Just like there exists multiple kind of buffers, there also exists multiple different structs that all represent a descriptor set.
+Just like there exist multiple kinds of buffers, there also exist multiple different structs that all represent a descriptor set.
 Here we are going to use a `PersistentDescriptorSet`:

 ```rust